Skip to content

 Add App Group to LoopCaregiver

-As of 2023 December 8, the LoopCaregiver app requires the addition of an App Group to an expanded list of Identifiers.
-Follow these steps one time to be able to build the LoopCaregiver app after this update.
+The LoopCaregiver app requires the addition of an App Group to each of its list of Identifiers.
+Follow these steps one time to be able to build the LoopCaregiver app.

 Check if App Group Exists